Professor Jon Stone

 Qualifications: MBChB MRCP PhD

-I am pursuing further descriptive clinical research and piloting multidisciplinary treatments involving neurology and psychiatry.
-I am especially interested in developing treatments for functional weakness with a view to further randomised controlled trials.
+Professor Stone is pursuing further descriptive clinical research and piloting multidisciplinary treatments involving neurology and psychiatry.
+He is especially interested in developing treatments for functional weakness with a view to further randomised controlled trials.
 You can find a list of Stones published research articles here.